mattzuba/mattzuba.github.io/_posts/2022-01-18-connecting-postfix-to-microsoft-365.md

 $ echo -n "postfix._domainkey TXT  \"v=DKIM1; k=rsa; p=" ; openssl rsa -in "/etc/fuglu/dkim/yourdomain.com.key" -pubout -outform PEM 2>/dev/null | grep -v 'PUBLIC KEY' | tr -d '\n' ; echo ";\""
 ```

 Use the output of the echo statement above to create your DNS record.
-Every service provider is different so I won't begin to enumerate them here.
+Every service provider is different, so I won't begin to enumerate them here.
 Review the documentation of your DNS provider if you need assistance creating a TXT record.
 To verify the TXT record is created properly, you should be able to `dig` the domain key and verify the output:

 ```bash
 $ dig postfix._domainkey.yourdomain.com TXT +short